rpm-software-management/dnf/doc/conf_ref.rst

     The ``nocrypto`` option will also set the ``_RPMVSF_NOSIGNATURES`` and ``_RPMVSF_NODIGESTS`` VS flags.
 The ``test`` option provides a transaction check without performing the transaction.
-It includes download of packages, gpg keys check (including permanent import of additional keys if necessary), and rpm check to prevent file conflicts.
+It includes downloading of packages, gpg keys check (including permanent import of additional keys if necessary), and rpm check to prevent file conflicts.
     The ``nocaps`` is supported with rpm-4.14 or later.
 When ``nocaps`` is used but rpm